rocket-pool/smartnode/README.md

   Note that this is an asynchronous process, so it will return before the file is generated.
   You will need to use `rocketpool service logs api` to follow its progress.
   - `rocketpool network dao-proposals, d` - Get the currently active DAO proposals
-  - `rocketpool network initialize-voting, iv` - Unlocks a node operator's voting power (only required for node operators who registered before governance structure was in place)
-  - `rocketpool network set-voting-delegate, svd` - Set the address you want to use when voting on Rocket Pool on-chain governance proposals, or the address you want to delegate your voting power to.
 - **node**, n - Manage the node
   - `rocketpool node status, s` - Get the node's status
   - `rocketpool node sync, y` - Get the sync progress of the eth1 and eth2 clients